 For instance, when queried about inconsistent forehand speed during rallies, the system recommended targeted drills, including wrist stability exercises and timing practice, to enhance execution consistency.
 Similarly, when analyzing frequent service fouls, ChatPPG identified potential issues, such as insufficient toss height and improper hand positioning, and proposed corrective measures to improve compliance with the rules.

 Beyond handling individual queries, ChatPPG also demonstrated its ability to generate comprehensive training plans tailored to players’ profiles.
 The system provided recommendations for speed-focused players to improve balance and endurance, while defensive players received guidance on refining counter-looping techniques and enhancing footwork drills.
-The system tactical insights, such as optimizing shot placement and defensive positioning, further underscored its ability to support coaches in strategy refinement.
+The system's tactical insights, such as optimizing shot placement and defensive positioning, further underscored its ability to support coaches in strategy refinement.

 Fig. 6 illustrates a ChatPPG conversation where the user uploaded a video for performance analysis.
-The system utilized its CV models to extract relevant metrics, such as player speed, covered area, and calorie consumption, and provided a detailed performance summary.
+The system utilized its CV models to extract relevant metrics, such as player speed, covered area, and calorie consumption and provided a detailed performance summary.
 ChatPPG also highlighted weaknesses, such as slow forward movement, and suggested improvements, including targeted training exercises.
 At the end of the interaction, users could evaluate the quality of ChatPPG responses, ensuring a feedback loop for continuous improvement.

 Interpretability and Transparency

-One of ChatPPG most notable strengths is its ability to deliver clear and interpretable responses, effectively bridging the gap between complex computational outputs and actionable insights.
+One of ChatPPG's most notable strengths is its ability to deliver clear and interpretable responses, effectively bridging the gap between complex computational outputs and actionable insights.
 This is especially important in table tennis, where coaches and players rely on precise data to inform training and competition strategies.
 As illustrated in Fig. 7, ChatPPG evaluates a player's skill level based on structured metrics, transparently explaining each step in its decision-making process.